Alfreddatui/React-Coding-Exercise/README.md

 3) The topic did not contain any images (but can be developed to contain an image)
 4) Node_modules folder is not uploaded since it is not a good practice to upload node_modules
 5) You have installed npm on your computer
+6) For the online hosting platform, I use heroku.
+You may check project online with this link : https://carousell-project.herokuapp.com

 #HOW TO
 -------